jf-floresriera/GPBoost-Spatial-Predictor/README.md

 ---

+### Problem: All experiments in Comparison tab fail

+**Common causes:**
+1. Mistyped numeric values in the experiment table (verify with the row number shown in the error)
+2. Covariance function name not matching the internal map (use the dropdown labels exactly)
+3. Dataset too small for the number of CV folds (increase point count or reduce folds)

+---

 ### Problem: Grid prediction raster is too large
-### Problema: El raster de predicción es demasiado grande

-**Solution / Solución:** Increase the pixel size in the Processing Toolbox algorithm.
-The limit is 2,000,000 pixels (n_cols × n_rows).
-For a 1° × 1° extent in EPSG:4326, use pixel size ≥ 0.001 (≈ 111m).
+The maximum grid size is **2,000,000 pixels** (n_cols × n_rows).
+For a 1° × 1° extent in EPSG:4326, use pixel size ≥ 0.001 (≈ 111 m).

 ---